Continuous Learning — An Integral Part of A Programmer’s Development

 I studied programming but I am continually learning myself by investing time to learn during the week.
 I study continually to level up with the fast-paced technologies these days and also to follow my passion in my field of career.

 If you are not updated with new tech and programming languages in this era, there is a big risk of being “left-behind” in the tech race.
 This means being an experienced or new programmer doesn’t matter if you cannot work with new technologies and build your skilled continuously.
 Most of all, understanding the problem that you have to fix or create with your tech skills.
 Of course, collaboration is also a key.

 Unless you really want to work maintaining old systems the rest of your career, then maybe you can get by missing a good chance of creating something great with new technologies — like cloud computing in Microsoft Azure and other cloud computing platforms, advancement of AI, Big Data, Machine Learning, serverless, containers and more.

 So, continuous learning is important to me as a programmer.
 A software developer/engineer who wants to develop not just systems — but also herself.

 PS.
 This is my first medium article and I hope it is a good start of writing more inspirational Tech stuff! 😊 Thanks for reading!

 About Author: Jonah Andersson is a Filipina-Swedish Software Developer who codes full stack system development in C# .NET/NET Core.
 Jonah is passionate about continuous learning, developing and sharing knowledge about Microsoft Azure cloud technologies.
-She one of the #AzureHeroes in Sweden.
+She is a Microsoft MVP and one of the #AzureHeroes in Sweden.
 A woman who codes in tech who likes writing, advocating gender equality in the tech industry through mentorship and by being role model on her spare time.
 Follow her on Twitter @cjkodare, LinkedIn and her website at https://jonahandersson.tech